dataforseo/TypeScriptClient/docs/interfaces/IPaidDataforseoLabsSerpElementItem.md

 > **`optional`** **rank\_changes**: [`RankChanges`](../classes/RankChanges.md)

 changes in rankings
-ranking changes of the SERP element compared to the preceding month;
+contains information about the ranking changes of the SERP element since the previous_updated_time
-Note: the changes are calculated even if the preceding month is not included in a POST request

 #### Source

-main.ts:96495
+main.ts:89738

 ***